Spectrum of Random $d$-regular Graphs Up to the Edge: Proof of Proposition : Stability Under Local Resampling

 We will say $x, y$ are Green's function correlated at the threshold $\varphi(z)$ if $x \simeq y$.
 For two sets $\bX,\bY\subset \qq{N}\setminus \bT$, we write $\bX\simeq \bY$ if there exist $x\in \bX$ and $y\in \bY$ such that $x\simeq y$.
 Otherwise, we write $\bX\not\simeq \bY$.

 The concept of Green's function correlated is an important tool introduced in \cite{MR3962004}.
 The rationale is that the Ward identity \eqref{e:Ward-bis} provides only an $L_2$ bound on the Green's function.
 This bound is not strong enough since some entires $G_{ij}$ can be large.
 These special entries needed to be treated with additional arguments which explore in particular the fact that the resampling data are chosen uniformly and independently.
+We recall the index set $\As_{\bf S}$ from \eqref{Wdef}, for $\al\neq \beta\in \As_{\bf S}$ we have $\dist_{\cGT}(\{a_\al, b_\al, c_\al\}, \{a_\beta, b_\beta, c_\beta\})> \fR/4$.

 \begin{definition}[Cells] We denote $\cell_0$ the set